June 15, 2026

 • Digital documentation standards: Defines acceptable formats for receipt photos or scans and minimum quality requirements

-Employee reimbursement procedures should outline how expenses are submitted, who reviews and approves them, and when employees can expect reimbursement.
+Your reimbursement procedures should outline how employees submit expenses, who reviews and approves them, and when they can expect reimbursement.
 Include examples of properly documented expenses to eliminate confusion about expectations.

 How Ramp automates IRS-compliant receipt collection and storage

-Missing receipts during tax season can trigger IRS audits and disallowed deductions, yet most businesses still rely on employees to manually submit and organize paper receipts.
-You’re constantly chasing documentation, dealing with faded or lost receipts, and scrambling to meet IRS requirements that mandate receipts for all business expenses over $75.
+Missing receipts during tax season can trigger IRS audits and disallowed deductions, yet you may still rely on employees to manually submit and organize paper receipts.
+You're constantly chasing documentation, dealing with faded or lost receipts, and scrambling to meet IRS requirements that mandate receipts for all business expenses over $75.

-Ramp’s expense management software transforms receipt management into an automated, IRS-compliant process.
-The platform’s mobile app lets employees capture receipts instantly by snapping a photo at the point of purchase.
-Optical character recognition (OCR) technology automatically extracts key IRS-required information including vendor name, transaction date, amount, and expense description, eliminating manual data entry while ensuring all necessary details are captured.
+With Ramp's expense management software, your receipt management becomes automated and IRS-compliant from day one.
+Your employees can capture receipts instantly by snapping a photo in the mobile app at the point of purchase.
+OCR technology automatically extracts key IRS-required details, including vendor name, transaction date, amount, and expense description, so you skip manual data entry entirely.

-For businesses concerned about long-term storage, Ramp maintains all receipts in a secure, searchable digital archive that meets IRS record-retention standards.
+If you're concerned about long-term storage, Ramp maintains all receipts in a secure, searchable digital archive that meets IRS record-retention standards.
 You can instantly retrieve any receipt from previous years, complete with transaction details and approval history.
-The platform also flags transactions over $75 that lack proper documentation, helping you stay compliant before issues arise.
+Ramp also flags transactions over $75 that lack proper documentation, helping you stay compliant before issues arise.

-This automated approach doesn’t just ensure compliance—it eliminates hours of manual receipt management while giving you confidence that your expense documentation will withstand any audit scrutiny.
+You eliminate hours of manual receipt management and can be confident your expense documentation will withstand any audit scrutiny.

 Receipt management is simple with Ramp

 Manual receipt management drains valuable time from your business.
-With Ramp’s intelligent automation, you’ll never worry about IRS compliance again.
+Ramp's intelligent automation handles IRS compliance so you don't have to.

-Beyond automated collection and storage, Ramp reimagines your entire expense workflow with features such as customizable approval chains, real-time spending insights, and seamless accounting integrations.
-The platform grows with your business, from startup to enterprise, ensuring your receipt management stays effortless at any scale.
+Beyond automated collection and storage, you get a fully integrated expense workflow with customizable approval chains, real-time spending insights, and direct accounting integrations.
+The platform grows with your business, from startup to enterprise, keeping receipt management simple at any scale.

 Ready to simplify your receipt management?
-See a demo to learn how Ramp can transform your expense processes.
+See a demo of Ramp's expense management to learn how Ramp can transform your expense processes.

 Try Ramp for free